 From Kusadasi, there are shared minibuses called Dolmus to Selcuk.
 The minibuses run approximately every 30 minutes.
 They are cheap but most of the time very crowded.
 But travelers should expect a long walk after getting of from Dolmus.

-From Selcuk, the ancient city of Ephesus is approximately 4 kilometers.
+From Selcuk, the ancient city of Ephesus is approximately 6 kilometers.
 It can be reached by walking or taxis are available in Selcuk.
+We also offer Ephesus Walking Tours starting from Selcuk Hotels or Selcuk Train Station.